shivu00777/orangehrm-playwright-cucumber-framework/README.md

 Add a new employee

-Update employee personal details
+Update employee nationality and gender

-Search employee
+Search for employee

 Delete employee

 Logout from application

 ⚙️ Prerequisites
+Make sure you have the following installed:

 Node.js (v18 or above recommended)